 It is the obligation of every student to know the regulations regarding academic misconduct.
 Ignorance of these regulations will not be considered a defense.
-If a student is unclear about whether something violates the academic integrity of a course assignment and/or degree requirement, it is their responsibility to seek clarify with the instructor and/or academic advisor.
-In situations outside the classroom, the student should seek clarifications from an appropriate Rollins official
+If a student is unclear about whether something violates the academic integrity of a course assignment and/or degree requirement, it is their responsibility to seek clarity with the instructor and/or academic advisor.
+In situations outside the classroom, the student should seek clarifications from the Student Affairs.